-Since GERD is a digestive disorder, there is often a link between a person's diet and their symptoms.
-Because of this, dietary and lifestyle changes can go a long way toward treating many cases of GERD.
+GERD is a digestive disorder, so diet can often affect the symptoms of the condition.
+Making dietary and lifestyle changes can go a long way toward treating many instances of GERD.

-- Meat, which tends to be high in cholesterol and fatty acids
+- meat, as it tends to be high in cholesterol and fatty acids

-- Calcium-rich foods, such as milk, meat, and cheese, possibly because they are also high in saturated fats
+- calcium-rich foods, such as milk and cheese, which are sources of saturated fats

-A study published in Gut and Liver looked at the relationship between cow's milk allergies and GERD symptoms in children.
+A study published in Gut and Liver examined the relationship between cow's milk allergy (CMA) and GERD symptoms in children.

-Another study, published in Alimentary Pharmacology and Therapeutics, explored the relationship between cholesterol and GERD.
+A study published in Alimentary Pharmacology and Therapeutics explored the relationship between cholesterol and GERD.

-The results indicated that people who consumed more cholesterol, saturated fatty acids, and more calories from fat experienced more GERD symptoms.
+The results indicated that people who consumed more cholesterol and saturated fatty acids and a higher percentage of calories from fat were more likely to experience GERD symptoms.

 Other food flare-ups

-There are also other foods that some doctors recommend people with GERD avoid.
+There are additional foods that typically cause GERD flare-ups, which doctors often recommend people with this condition to avoid.
+These include:

-While there is little clinical evidence that these foods are linked to GERD, the experiences of some people with the condition suggests that these foods may make symptoms worse and should, therefore, be avoided.
+There is little clinical evidence linking these foods to GERD symptoms, but the anecdotal experiences of some people with the condition suggest that these foods may worsen symptoms.

-Until recently, GERD was not very well understood.
-There was little clinical evidence to suggest that changing the diet could change the symptoms.
+Until recently, researchers did not fully understand GERD, and there was a lack of scientific evidence to suggest that changing the diet could improve symptoms.

-A 2013 study of over 500 people found that some foods appear to reduce the incidence of GERD symptoms.
+However, a 2013 study of more than 500 people found that some foods do appear to reduce the frequency of GERD symptoms.

-- Protein from low-cholesterol sources such as tuna, salmon, cashews, almonds, and lentils
+- protein from low-cholesterol sources, such as salmon, trout, almonds, lean poultry, beans, and lentils

-- Certain carbohydrates, found in natural fruits, vegetables, and some grains
+- certain carbohydrates that occur in fruits, vegetables, potatoes, and some whole grains

 The trigger-food diet

-The trigger-food diet involves eliminating common trigger foods, such as coffee and chocolate, in order to reduce symptoms.
+The trigger-food diet involves eliminating common trigger foods, such as coffee and chocolate, to alleviate symptoms.
 These methods have little clinical backing and results vary between individuals.

-A guideline published by the American College of Gastroenterology states that eliminating trigger foods is not recommended in the treatment of GERD, because the dietary connection is not simple.
+In a set of guidelines on diagnosing and managing GERD, the American College of Gastroenterology state that they do not recommend eliminating trigger foods because the dietary connection is not straightforward.

-The guideline suggests that, rather than eliminating foods that trigger symptoms, the aim should be to heal the digestive system.
+Instead, they believe that the primary aim of treatment should be to heal the digestive system.

 What is GERD?